 Local Disinhibition Decision Model (LDDM)

 Normalized value coding and winner-take-all choice are two important features of decision-making uncovered in the brain.
 Computational neuroscience utilizes different neural circuit models to explain the mechanism of single features.
 It is unknown whether these features can be explained by a single decision circuit.
 In this project, we examine an integrated circuit model with the recently identified neuronal types from optogenetics, including excitatory, inhibitory, and disinhibitory neurons.
 The integrated circuit implements both normalized value coding and winner-take-all choice dynamics, controlled by the top-down signal of disinhibition.
-In addition to capturing empirical psychometric and chronometric data, the model produces persistent activity consistent with working memory.
-Furthermore, disinhibition provides a simple mechanism for flexible top-down control of network states, enabling the circuit to capture diverse task-dependent neural dynamics.
+Disinhibition provides a simple mechanism for flexible top-down control of network states, enabling the circuit to capture diverse task-dependent neural dynamics.
 The top-down controlled disinhibition may also play a role in controlling decision speed and accuracy tradeoffs.
-Ongoing work is discovering other interesting features from this biological circuit.
+We have published the model in Shen et al., 2023.
+Ongoing work is discovering other interesting features from this biological circuit, such as the temporal control of decision-making in a changing world. [pdf]

 Quantifying Risk of Transitioning from Occasional Opioid Use to Opioid Addiction